-Frequently Asked Questions about the Graduate LME Program
+Frequently Asked Questions about the Graduate LITE Program

 1. Do I have to come to campus for classes?

-The Master of Science in LME program is completely online/web-based.
-On-campus work is not a feature of such a program.
+The Master of Science in LITE program is completely online/web-based.
+On-campus work is not required in this program.

 2. I would like to get my certification as a library media specialist but my undergraduate degree is in elementary, middle grades education, or secondary education.
 Will I have to take undergraduate courses?